Letraset

 Dry-transfer lettering sheets.
 Top left: Futura Bold (no. 234-16) by Geotype.
 Top right: Clarendon Medium (no. 151) by Letraset.
 Bottom left: Circles (no. C98589) by Letraset.
 Bottom right: Squares (no. C87060) by Letraset.

-Letraset was a company known mainly for manufacturing sheets of typefaces and other artwork elements using the dry-transfer lettering method.
+Letraset was a manufacturer of dry transfer decal sheets of type and other artwork elements.
 Letraset was acquired by the Colart group and became part of its subsidiary Winsor & Newton.

 Corporate history

 Letraset was founded in London, England, in 1959, with the launch of the Letraset Type Lettering System.
 In 1961, Letraset came out with their dry transfer lettering system, which pioneered the technique.

 Starting in 1964, Letraset also applied the dry rub-down transfer technique to create a children's arts and crafts toy called Action Transfers, which would later develop into Kalkitos (marketed by Gillette), and many other series of transferable figures that were very popular up to the 1980s.
 Letraset was acquired by the Swedish stationery company Esselte until 2000, when it was sold to a management buyout headed up by Martin Gibbs and Michael Travers.
 Eventually sold to ColArt in 2012.

 Seeing a decline in the sales of its materials in the early 1990s, Letraset moved into the desktop publishing industry, releasing software packages such as ImageStudio and ColorStudio for the Macintosh.
 These never saw widespread success.
 However, as Letraset held the rights to their fonts that had been popular on the dry transfer sheets, it made sense to enter the digital font market (see, for example, Charlotte Sans).
 Letraset thus began releasing many fonts in formats such as PostScript.

 Fonts from designers including Martin Wait, Tim Donaldson, and David Quay were released, and many can be found on online retailers such as FontShop.
 Some fonts retain "Letraset" in their title, whereas others have been renamed by their new vendors, among them ITC.

 A selection of fonts is still sold from its website, separated into fonts from Fontek and Red Rooster.
 Software includes Manga Studio EX and Envelopes, a plug-in for Adobe Illustrator.

 Letraset is the maker of the refillable Tria markers, formerly Pantone Tria markers, which have a three-nib design and 200 colours.
 Additionally, Letraset offers three lines of dual-tipped markers, the alcohol-based ProMarker and FlexMarker lines, each with 148 mostly different colours and the water-based AquaMarkers with 60 colours.

 Letraset was based in Le Mans, France, having previously been based in Ashford, Kent, until being acquired in June 2012 by the Colart group and becoming part of its subsidiary Winsor & Newton.